 This is the time to indulge yourself and really listen to what your body wants and needs.
 The ideal time for a spa break or treat.

 Spiritual, energetic & TCM five element correspondences for journalling/meditation: New/Dark Moon, Winter, Midnight, Water.
+Please note that these are metaphors, you shouldn’t be worried about lining up your menstrual phase with the dark moon, winter, or midnight.

 Follicular Phase or Proliferative Phase